eric-spoerner/rideshare-analysis/README.md

 ## Project Overview

-This repository contains multiple scripts designed for the analysis of ridesharing data.
+This repository contains multiple scripts designed for the analysis of ridesharing business data.

-The intent of the analysis is to segment ridesharing data by city type, using ride data from the first third of the year 2019.
+The intent of the analysis is to segment data by city type, using ride data from the first third of the year 2019.
 Each city is categorized as either Urban, Suburban, or Rural based on the size of the city, and each city's full set of logged rides for those four months are aggregated in order to determine metrics and suggest potential business policy changes for the company.

 ## Resources
 * Anaconda3 (2021.11)